The cross-country adventures continue …

 It was Saturday morning, and as I pulled away from Amarillo, I was happy to be back on the road, unsure of what was awaiting me in Alamogordo, New Mexico (the closest location to the place in my dreams).
 The news I watched, while eating my Texas shaped waffle, told me that the government shut down was over.
 While this was wonderful news, it was also concerning as the White Sands National Monument website and voicemail still indicated that the park was closed.

-The landscape easily distracted me, as in northwestern Texas, the scene out my windshield quickly morphed from flat, arid plains to carved out mountains in nearly an instant.
+The landscape easily distracted me.
+Now in northwestern Texas, the scene out my windshield quickly morphed from flat, arid plains to carved out mountains in nearly an instant.
 The elevation climbed and the air became even gustier.
 Slowly, I started to see small and then much larger patches of the “S” word on the ground.
 It seemed my luck had followed me straight down 35W and west onto I-40.

 Before too long, my stomach spoke to me in a very incessant tone.
 To make everyone happy, I stopped at a Mexican restaurant in Santa Rosa and had myself a shrimp gordita for exactly $3.
 It was the best, and probably only, gordita my mouth has ever experienced.

 While in Santa Rosa, my intention was to experience the Blue Hole Recreation Area.
-The Blue Hole hosts one of the deepest sinkholes at 82 feet and it’s mineral water remains a constant 62 degrees.
+The Blue Hole hosts one of the deepest sinkholes at 82 feet and its mineral water remains a constant 62 degrees.
 The water in this sinkhole refreshes every 6 hours due to an underground system of 7 lakes!
 The clarity of this aqua colored water is spectacular and I can see why there are so many scuba divers training here.

 I know most of you are wondering if I donned a wet suit and got in with them.
-Truth be told, I was invited, but decided that a full feet dip in the Blue Hole waters and a picture to prove it would be a perfect memory for me.
+Truth be told, I was invited, but decided that a full feet dip in the Blue Hole waters and a picture to prove it would be a

 Highway 54 just north of Alamogordo, was one of the most frightening stretches of solo travel I experienced on this trip (outside my experience at the Mississippi rest stop).